Mrinal216/Mrinal216/README.md

 <pre>
 <br />
 I'm
-🔭 Currently learning Web Development
-🌱 Interested in Machine Learning & Data Science
+🔭 Currently Working at an IT Firm as An Associate Software Engineer 🌱 Interested in Machine Learning & Data Science
 ⚡ Ask Me About Git Hub
 <br />